adsabs/adsabs.github.io/blog/_posts/2019-10-28-final-farewell.md

 ADS Classic is officially retiring on October 31, 2019 after more than 25 years in service.
 Its replacement, the [new ADS](https://ui.adsabs.harvard.edu/), has been in the works for a decade, with the current iteration, originally codenamed Bumblebee, in development since 2015.
 We know that most of you use ADS multiple times a week (if not daily) and have done so for much of your careers, so this is a big change which may require some adjustment.
 We are taking steps to make this transition as smooth as possible and want to reassure all of our users about what this transition entails.

 As a system, ADS is made up of two main components: its bibliographic database (Abstract Service) and its full-text archive (Article Service).
 The changes that will occur on October 31st only affect the operations of the ADS Abstract Service.
 In particular:
-* All query forms that use the [ADS Classic search engine](http://adsabs.harvard.edu/abstract_service.html) will be redirected to the corresponding pages on the new website
+* ~~All query forms that use the [ADS Classic search engine](http://adsabs.harvard.edu/abstract_service.html) will be redirected to the corresponding pages on the new website~~ *We're slowly removing Classic servers from use and the redirects will stop working in the near future.
+Please update your bookmarks to point directly to the [new website](https://ui.adsabs.harvard.edu/) (edited 11/2021).*
 * All abstract pages in ADS Classic will be redirected to their corresponding versions in the new interface
 * All links to queries into the ADS search engine will be redirected to the corresponding searches in the new interface